CLICK HERE to submit works of fiction, interviews, or nonfiction.

 We buy First North American Serial Rights and repeat internet rights into perpetuity as part of online archiving.

-All manuscripts sent to us in any form should be thoroughly spell-checked before submission; it is the writer’s responsibility to ensure all proper nouns and dates cited are correct as well.
+All manuscripts should be thoroughly spell-checked before submitted to submittable.com; it is the writer’s responsibility to ensure all proper nouns and dates cited are correct as well.

 In matters of style, please follow the Chicago Manual of Style (we use a comma before the conjunction in a series, as in “red, white, and blue”).
 Please skip only one space after a period.
 All names of states, months, and days should be spelled out.
 Contractions are fine, and spell out numbers below 10.